CKrawczyk/cosmicshambles_live_aggregation/README.md

 3) Edit `aggregation_script.sh` line 4 with name of csv export

-4) Optionally edit the last number on `aggregation_script.sh` line 10 with vote count threshold for saving to the output file (useful for saving time on API calls to panoptes).
-Set to `0` to keep all subjects in the output file.
+4) Optionally edit the last number on `aggregation_script.sh` line 10 with vote fraction threshold for saving to the output file (useful for saving time on API calls to panoptes).
+Set to `0` to keep all subjects with at least one "yes" vote in the output file.

 5) Run `./aggregation_script.sh` and the output file will be named `candidates.csv` and be placed in the folder made in step 2.